I would like to share my report with you.

 The keynote speakers including the Minister of Education were very inspiring.
 As DRS of St Anne’s, it was a very enriching experience for me to attend the talks and seminars.

-I will briefly describe below the messages and information I acquired.
+briefly describe below the messages and information I acquired.
+HORIZONS OF HOPE

 The convention was very well attended with over 1000 educators and clergy from New Zealand and neighbouring Pacific islands.